umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

 ![General settings](images/general-settings.png)

 - **Flow type** - Determines the approval flow progress.
-These options manage how the change author is included in the workflow:
+These options manage how the Change Author is included in the workflow:
-  - **Explicit** - All steps of the workflow must be completed and all users will be notified of tasks (including the change author).
+  - **Explicit** - All steps of the workflow must be completed and all users will be notified of tasks (including the Change Author).
-  - **Implicit** - All steps where the original change author is NOT a member of the group must be completed.
-Steps where the original change author is a member of the approving group will be completed automatically and noted in the workflow history as not required.
+  - **Implicit** - All steps where the original Change Author is NOT a member of the group must be completed.
+Steps where the original Change Author is a member of the approving group will be completed automatically and noted in the workflow history as not required.
   - **Exclude** - Similar to Explicit.
-All steps must be completed but the original change author is not included in the notifications or shown in the dashboard tasks.
+All steps must be completed but the original Change Author is not included in the notifications or shown in the dashboard tasks.
 - **Lock active content** - Determines how the content in a workflow should be managed.
 Set to `true` or `false` depending on whether the approval group responsible for the active workflow step should make modifications to the content.
 - **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when initiating a workflow.
 This feature is useful when a workflow requires supporting documentation.
 - **Use workflow for unpublish** - Determines if unpublish actions require workflow approval.